May wins applause from EU leaders for Brexit efforts

 They confirmed a rollover of sanctions on Russia over the Ukraine crisis and reaffirmed their opposition to U.S. President Donald Trump’s move to recognize Jerusalem as the capital of Israel.

-Additional reporting by William James in London and Philip Blenkinsop, Gabriela Baczynska and Alastair Macdonald in Brussels; Writing by Elizabeth Piper; Editing by Noah Barkin
+Additional reporting by William James in London and Philip Blenkinsop, Gabriela Baczynska and Alastair Macdonald in Brussels, Writing by Elizabeth Piper; Editing by Noah Barkin